We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

 What might feel like meaningless statements to you can inspire new topics and signal that you’re open to talking.

-6. Talk about what’s going on around you or share a (positive) opinion out loud
+6. Talk about what’s going on around

 The art of talking is when you’re comfortable to share your thoughts with those around you.